Point particle

-A point particle, ideal particle or point-like particle (often spelled pointlike particle) is an idealization of particles heavily used in physics.
-Its defining feature is that it lacks spatial extension; being dimensionless, it does not take up space.
+A point particle, ideal particle or point-like particle (or pointlike particle) is an idealization used in physics.
+Its defining feature is negligible spatial extension or a body whose own rotation is irrelevant.
 A point particle is an appropriate representation of any object whenever its size, shape, and structure are irrelevant in a given context.
 For example, from far enough away, any finite-size object will look and behave as a point-like object.
-Point masses and point charges, discussed below, are two common cases.
+Point masses and point charges are two common cases.
 When a point particle has an additive property, such as mass or charge, it is often represented mathematically by a Dirac delta function.
 In classical mechanics there is usually no concept of rotation of point particles about their "center".

 In quantum mechanics, the concept of a point particle is complicated by the Heisenberg uncertainty principle, because even an elementary particle, with no known internal structure, occupies a nonzero volume.
 There is nevertheless a distinction between elementary particles such as electrons or quarks, which have no known internal structure, and composite particles such as protons and neutrons, whose internal structures are made up of quarks.

 Elementary particles are sometimes called "point particles" in reference to their lack of known internal structure, but this is in a different sense than that discussed herein.

 Point mass

 Point mass (pointlike mass) is the concept, for example in classical physics, of a physical object (typically matter) that has nonzero mass, and yet explicitly and specifically is (or is being thought of or modeled as) infinitesimal (infinitely small) in its volume or linear dimensions.

-In the theory of gravity, extended objects can behave as point-like even in their immediate vicinity.
+In the theory of gravity, extended objects can behave as point-like masses even in their immediate vicinity.
 For example, spherical objects interacting in 3-dimensional space whose interactions are described by the Newtonian gravitation behave, as long as they do not touch each other, in such a way as if all their matter were concentrated in their centers of mass.
 In fact, this is true for all fields described by an inverse square law.

 Point charge

 Scalar potential of a point charge shortly after exiting a dipole magnet, moving left to right.

-Similar to point masses, in electromagnetism physicists discuss a point charge, a point particle with a nonzero electric charge.
+In electromagnetism, a point charge is a point particle with a nonzero electric charge.
+It can also be defined as a charged body or charge carrier whose effective diameter is much smaller than the distance to another charged object.
 The fundamental equation of electrostatics is Coulomb's law, which describes the electric force between two point charges.
 Another result, Earnshaw's theorem, states that a collection of point charges cannot be maintained in a static equilibrium configuration solely by the electrostatic interaction of the charges.
-The electric field associated with a classical point charge increases to infinity as the distance from the point charge decreases towards zero, which suggests that the model is no longer accurate in this limit.
+The electric field associated with a classical point charge increases to infinity as the distance from the point charge decreases towards zero, which indicates that the model is no longer accurate in this limit.